Acronyms get thrown around a lot in the financial world. But if you’re interested in buying a house, DTI is one that you should know and understand.

 Some of the biggest debts that get added in that affect your DTI are your rent or house payment; alimony or child support payments unless they will end in less than 6-10 months; auto and other monthly loan payments; and credit card monthly payments.

-If someone’s real estate taxes and homeowner’s insurance are escrowed, they become part of the DTI debt.
-A few other payments included could be time share payments or co-signed loan monthly payments.
+Real estate taxes and homeowner’s insurance are part of the DTI, whether or not they are “escrowed” — collected with the mortgage payment.
+A few other payments include timeshare payments or co-signed loan monthly payments.

 What payments are not included in a DTI that might surprise people?